Skip to Content

 Treatment options for breast cancer

-In addition to medical therapies, you'll have access to additional services, including targeted therapy, scalp cooling for hair loss prevention and precise cancer staging with analysis of lymph node involvement.
+You'll also have access to additional services including targeted therapy and precise cancer staging with analysis of lymph node involvement, and complementary therapies like scalp cooling for hair loss prevention.
 The type of treatment that is right for you will depend on your specific diagnosis.

 Accelerated partial breast irradiation